In this post, you’ll learn why most traders fail at scalping.

 Even when the major market sessions are open.

-Although their spreads may be smaller than other times of the day.
+Although their spreads may be smaller than at other times of the day.

-They may still be big enough to make the difference to your survival as a scalper.
+They may still be big enough to make a difference to your survival as a scalper.

 Trading with the right broker should be one of your first priorities.

-#4 Your losses are bigger than an elephant ears
+#4 Your losses are bigger than an elephant’s ears

 Imagine that you worked for a whole year to save to buy a new car.